Kona Edaithe

 Kona Eedaithe is a 1995 Indian Kannada-language legal comedy drama film directed by B. Jayashree Devi and produced by J. K. Bharavi.
 The story is adapted from Abhaya Katha Vibhaga movie company.
 The film starred Vishnuvardhan, Kumar Govind, Vinaya Prasad and Vanitha Vasu while Sudharani made a guest appearance.
 The film's music is scored by Hamsalekha whilst the cinematography is by H. G. Raju.

-The film released on 10 February 1995 to positive response from critics and audience.